Jayer117-ball/HighandDry/README.md

 To update:

 1. Re-download the Wabbajack file — it will update automatically
 2. For any manually added mods:
 - Add `[NoDelete]` to their names
 3. Add `[NoDelete]` to:
 - Vanilla UI Extension
 - New Vegas Reloaded
 - Shader Package #
 - Cyberware
+4. Re-run the 4GB Patch. (it may need to be re-run)
+5. Complete #2 & #3 from the previous "In-Game" section.

 ---